The curse of overparametrization in adversarial training: Precise analysis of robust generalization for random features regression: Introduction

-In this paper, we will provide a precise characterization of the role of overparametrization on robustness by focusing on the so-called random features regression model.
-This is obtained by deriving the exact formula for robust generalization error when the model is adversarially trained.
-Our analysis is carried out in a high-dimensional regime where the size of the training data $n$, the number of parameters $N$, and the dimension of the data $d$ grow proportional to each other, i.e. $N/n \to \psi_1$ and $n/d \to \psi_2$.
+In this paper, we focus on random features regression models that are adversarially trained using robust empirical risk minimization and provide a ``precise characterization'' of the robust generalization.
+Our analysis is carried out in a high-dimensional regime where the size of the training data $n$, the number of parameters $N$, and the dimension of the data $d$ grow proportional to each other, i.e. $N/d \to \psi_1$ and $n/d \to \psi_2$.
 We further assume that the perturbations are bounded in terms of $\ell_2$ norm by a value $\varepsilon >0$.
+Our developed theory allows us to precisely characterize the effect of overparamterization on model robustness.
 One of the main consequences of our analysis is that, in general, higher overparametrization leads to a \emph{worse} robust generalization error for the adversarially-trained models.
 Figure~\ref{fig:intro_figures} depicts how the robust generalization error varies with respect to the amount of overparametrization $N/n$.
 The left figure corresponds to the case where there is no adversary (i.e. $\varepsilon \approx 0$).
 In this case, the robust generalization coincides with the (standard) generalization error, and is minimized at infinite overparametrization.
 However, as seen in the other two figures (for $\varepsilon > 0 $), overparametrization is in general hurting robustness.
-This is clearly seen in the right-most figure where the minimum robust error is attained when the model is underparametrized.
+This is clearly seen in Figure~\ref{fig:intro_figures}(c) and (b) (for $\psi_2\ge 10$) where the minimum robust error is attained when the model is underparametrized.
 We refer to Figure~\ref{fig:tot} for an extended version of Figure~\ref{fig:intro_figures} with more choices of $\eps$ and signal-to-noise ratios.

 We proceed by providing an informal overview of our results and their implications in Section~\ref{sec:overview_of_results}.
 Related works are discussed in Section~\ref{sec:related}.
 The main result of the paper, which characterizes the robust generalization error for the random features model is explained in Section~\ref{sec:main_results}.
 The architecture of the proof of the main result is sketched in Section~\ref{sec:sketch}.
 Our analysis develops a set of techniques that are of independent interest: (i) We derive an asymptotic closed form for adversarial examples in trained random features models; (ii) While features are highly non-Gaussian in random features models, we prove a Gaussian equivalence property which relates robust generalization in these models to that of linear models with Gaussian features under the same correlation structure; (iii) Our analysis of the equivalent Gaussian model relies on the Convex Gaussian Min-max Theorem, which is a generalized and tight version of Gordon's Gaussian comparison inequalities.